ebostanis/umanage-fullstack-project/README.md

    Implement a secure login system with JWT-based authentication to restrict access to certain endpoints.
 This will allow user-specific data to be retrieved and managed safely, setting the foundation for user sessions and roles (e.g., admin vs. standard users).

 3. More UI features - tweaks:
-   Add form validation, loading indicators, and user-friendly error messages on the frontend.
-Improve responsiveness and layout across devices.
-Future tweaks could also include search, sorting, and filtering options for user lists and addresses to enhance usability.
+   Add loading indicators, and user-friendly error messages.
+Add mobile compatibility.
+Future tweaks could also include sorting and filtering options for user lists and addresses.